 Faculty Research

-Dr. Aubri Rote is and Associate Professor and Chair of the Health and Wellness Department.
+Dr. Aubri Rote is and Professor and Chair of the Health Sciences Department.
 She teaches courses in chronic disease, exercise science, and body image.
 Dr. Rote conducts research on body composition and health, weight bias, and pedagogical strategies in health sciences.

-Dr. Jason Wingert is a Professor in Health and Wellness and teaches courses in anatomy and physiology as well as evolution of human health and disease.
+Dr. Jason Wingert is a Professor in Health Sciences and teaches courses in anatomy and physiology as well as evolution of human health and disease.
 Dr. Wingert researches sensory and motor function in older adult fall prevention and cognitive biases impacting the student learning of evolution.

 youth.